trothr/ductwork/README.md

 Ductwork aims to provide on POSIX systems the same functionality as CMS Pipelines provides on IBM mainframe systems CMS and TSO.

+## goals

+Goals of the Ductwork project:

+* simulate CMS/TSO Pipelines for POSIX environments
+* allow stages to run independently
+* impose minimal infrastructure and environmental requirements
+* provide as many pre-defined stages as practical
+* allow custom stages in any language

 ## ductwork

 Ductwork is a CMS Pipelines work-alike for POSIX systems